Mental Health Help For Eating Disorders

 7. Rumination disorder.
 Also known as “rumination syndrome,” a rare condition in which someone reflexively regurgitates food after swallowing it.

-Risks of an untreated eating disorder
+Risks of an untreated ED

-Also, binge eating can result in gaining weight at unhealthy rates.
+Also, binge eating disorder can result in gaining weight at unhealthy rates.
 Obesity can be common in people with binge eating disorder and bulimia and can lead to a host of other negative health outcomes, including heart disease, diabetes, and cancer.

 Eating disorders may also cause or reinforce other mental health conditions, such as anxiety, depression, and lack of self-esteem.
 This can have a significant impact on well-being, and the risk of suicidal behavior tends to be high in people with eating disorders.